The cost of running a small trucking business is already huge, and fuel makes up almost 40% of the overall cost of

 - Save on maintenance, wireless services, and more!

-- Not to mention, using the card can help manage funds disbursement to your drivers and can simplify fuel tax reporting.
+- Not to mention, using the card can help manage funds disbursed to your drivers and simplify fuel tax reporting.

 Full control over every card issued.
 With EFF’s fuel card, you will have full control over every card issued to your trucks/drivers—you control how much is available and what can be purchased with each card.

 - Funds are disbursed directly to your EFF fuel card.
 If you are an EFF factoring client, having funds disbursed to your EFF fuel card extends your invoice submission time and provides the fastest and least expensive way to gain access to your money.

 - Hassle-free fuel reporting for interstate truckers If you are running interstate, then you know what a hassle fuel reporting can be.
 EFF’s fuel card can help simplify your reporting since all of your fueling data is captured on a per-card basis.
 It can make your job much easier!